 - Be warned that most grocery stores close before 9 or 10 PM and—apart from a handful of Franprix stores—are rarely open on Sunday.

 - Store brands are consistently cheaper than name brands, though the quality is not remarkably different.

 - If you are set on buying organic, Monoprix offers a large organic range which may be cheaper than shopping at an organic store.

 Markets in Paris

-Markets are still a popular way of sourcing your groceries in Paris.
-There are many markets that take place all around the city of varying quality and price range and are a great way to purchase, seasonal and local produce.
-Check out our article about the best markets in Paris.
+As an alternative to the big grocery stores while you’re travelling in Paris or wider France, classic French markets are still a popular way of sourcing goods.
+There are many markets that take place all around the city.
+Quality and and price range vary, but they remain a fantastic way to purchase seasonal and local produce.
+Check out our article about the best outdoor food markets with local produce in Paris.